18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 ### Objective #2: Deliver high-quality, user-centered visual design for agency partners.
 - Create clear, inclusive, accessible, and extensible visual styles and components in a fast-paced, collaborative environment<br>
-_Examples include selecting and applying appropriate styles from the [U.S. Web Design System](https://designsystem.digital.gov/), building interface patterns, prototypes, landing pages, logo and identity designs, brand or design principles, pattern libraries, research findings with visual storytelling, and product launch materials._
+_Examples include selecting and applying appropriate styles from the [U.S. Web Design System](https://designsystem.digital.gov/), building interface patterns, prototypes, landing pages, logo and identity designs, brand or design principles, pattern libraries, research findings with visual storytelling, and product launch materials_
 - Iterate quickly by collaborating on prototypes at various levels of fidelity
 - Incorporate continuous feedback from users, peers, and stakeholders by leading design-focused usability and critique sessions
 - Implement style changes in GitHub, or pair with engineers to implement and review them collaboratively.
 Make visual design work visible in shared project management tools